wholebiome/aegea/README.rst

 =============================================

 *Aegea* is a command line interface (CLI) that provides a set of essential commands and terminal dashboards for operators of Amazon Web Services (AWS) accounts.
-It is intended to be used in conjunction with the existing functionality of the `AWS CLI <https://aws.amazon.com/cli/>`_.
+Aegea lets you build AMIs and Docker images using the `cloud-init <http://cloudinit.readthedocs.io/>`_ config management package, manage config roles, launch and monitor instances and services, and manage AWS resources including ELB, RDS, and AWS Batch.
+It is intended to be used in conjunction with the existing functionality of the `AWS CLI <https://aws.amazon.com/cli/>`_ and `boto3 <https://boto3.readthedocs.io/>`_.

 Installation
 ~~~~~~~~~~~~